bbraunj/Professional-Website/docs/source/index.rst

-Experience in Software Engineering experience includes 2 1/2 yrs as a year-round Software Engineering Intern at Sandia National Laboratories, personal software projects, and a continuous learning mindset, expoloring technologies like Kubernetes, Machine Learning, and Javascript.
+Experience in Software Engineering experience includes 2 1/2 yrs as a year-round Software Engineering Intern at Sandia National Laboratories, personal software projects, and a continuous learning mindset, exploring technologies like Kubernetes, Machine Learning, and Javascript.

-Experience in Mechanical & Aerospace Engineering includes Graduate coursework, 3 industry-sponored projects, and a Master's Thesis focused on a small-scale turbojet engine.
+Experience in Mechanical & Aerospace Engineering includes Graduate coursework, 3 industry-sponsored projects, and a Master's Thesis focused on a small-scale turbojet engine.

 .. contents::